John B. Schoeffel: Personal life

 In 1885, he married the Australian actress Agnes Booth (née Marion Agnes Land Rookes) (October 4, 1841? – January 2, 1910), the widow of Junius Brutus Booth Jr. (brother of John Wilkes Booth and Edwin Booth, owner of Booth's Theatre) as her second husband.

 Together, they managed the huge Masconomo hotel in Manchester-by-the-Sea, Massachusetts, until her death in 1910.
 He purchased the property outright at public auction in 1911, which changed hands before its complete destruction by fire in 1919.

 Death

 Schoeffel died at Boston's Massachusetts General Hospital on August 31, 1918, after a stroke two weeks earlier.
 He was buried at the Mount Hope Cemetery in Rochester.

-Disambiguation

-John Baptist Schoeffel is not to be confused with Lt.
-John Bernard Schoeffel, 9th Infantry, (1874–1940) who fought at the Battle of Manila in the Spanish–American War, and later in the Battle of Peking during the Boxer Rebellion.